 In order to access Jitterbit Harmony, a user must register their user account.
 Every Jitterbit Harmony user created within Jitterbit Harmony has their own personal, role-based account and login credentials where personal integration tools and projects are stored securely.

-In addition, every organization has a role called Administrator that can access all assets belonging to that organization.
+In addition, every organization has a role called Administrator whose Admin permission allows access to all assets belonging to that organization.
 Administrators can add new roles to the organizations and invite other Jitterbit Harmony users to join when they need to work in teams to design, build, test, and manage their integration projects.

 For more information on authentication, see the Harmony Studio section.